TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 Running the following curl command from the command line while logged into the instance will return a list of the kinds of data that are available:

 $ curl http://169.254.169.254/latest/meta-data/

+Webserver
+$ ssh ec2-user@publicipaddress -i key
+$ sudo su :P
+$ yum update -y
+$ yum install httpd // Intslls apache will turn ec2 instace to webserver then anythin in /var/www/html will be accessible via port 80
+$ service httpd start // will start it
+$ chkconfig on // will make sure it starts even in case of a reboot

 ### 6) Securing Your EC2 Instance